omega0verride/Bookstore-JavaFX/README.md

 Added custom error messages that describe the errors better.
 I.e "Edit value invalid!
 ISBN must contain exactlly 13 numbers."

-Added a ControllerCommon class that handles showing error messages, which now have a default timer of 5 seconds to dissapear.
+Added a ControllerCommon class that handles logging and showing error messages, which now have a default timer of 5 seconds to dissapear.

 Added a tablegenerator to show the books ordered as a table in the receipt.
 (This looks good in the console and txt file but when shown inside the dialog is a bit strange)